chi50800/MCQ_Test_WebApp/README.md

 ## Features of our project

-1. Admin can add users,test-setters and questions setters.
+1. Admin can add Users,Test-Setters and Questions Setters.
 2. The permissions of all the users can be changed by the admin.
 3. Admin has access to all the features of other users.
 4. Question-setters can add new questions and can edit and delete them.